Zamiell/isaac-achievement-randomizer/docs/about.md

 ## Summary (TL;DR)

 - This mod **does not** simply randomize all of the vanilla achievements.
 Rather, it has custom objectives and custom unlocks.
 - The custom objectives are designed to be challenging and non-arbitrary.
-There are only 4 types of objectives, so you can easily remember what they are:
+There are only 4 types of objectives:
   - Kill each story boss (per character).
   - Finish each floor without taking a hit (per character).
   - Survive each boss for 2 minutes without taking a hit.
   - Complete each challenge.
 - Unlike vanilla, almost everything you can imagine is locked from the start of the game.
-That means you will have to beat your the first run as Isaac with only Breakfast in the collectible pool.
+That means you will have to beat your the first run as Isaac with only Breakfast in the item pools.
 - For more specific details about why we designed it this way and what exact things are locked, read on.

 <br>

 ## Design Principles

-We do not want to randomize vanilla achievements.
+We do not want to randomize the vanilla achievements.
 This is for several reasons:

 1. [Other mods](https://steamcommunity.com/sharedfiles/filedetails/?id=2838967057) have already done that.
 1. Some of the vanilla achievements do not make sense in the context of a player trying to "beat the game" in the least amount of death possible, like `The Scissors - Die 100 times` or `Mr. Resetter! - Reset 7 times in a row`.
 (This would make the minimum amount of deaths always be 100 and it is possible to complete the game in less than that.)